Due Diligence

 Market Intelligence

+One may learn a lot about how to expand your business by gathering and evaluating data about the marketplaces in which one operates.
 Market intelligence is information about particular sector of the market or industry that can be used to inform strategy and offer one’s business a competitive edge.
+Data from sources including sales, customer information, survey results, focus groups, and competition analysis make up market intelligence.

 To discover fresh market opportunities before your competitors, one may take into account the market intelligence your organization collects combined with more general industry trends.